 The approach to tax is defined by the Vice President Corporate Tax and is reflected in the tax strategy, objectives, policies, and internal controls.
 Economic and social impacts are considered in developing and executing our tax strategy.
 The Corporate Tax team reviews our tax strategy on an annual basis, with significant changes being approved by our Chief Financial Officer (CFO).
 The CFO is ultimately accountable for compliance with our tax strategy.

 We seek a cooperative relationship with tax authorities.
-We respond to information requests, whether formal or informal, and, on a case-by-case basis decide whether to take the initiative in communicating business developments of particular significance to the local tax authorities.
-During 2020, we were not involved in the public policy regarding tax law or tax law changes in any of the jurisdictions we operate in.
+We respond to information requests, whether formal or informal, and, on a case-by-case basis, decide whether to take the initiative in communicating business developments of particular significance to the local tax authorities.
+During 2021 we were not involved in the public policy regarding tax law or tax law changes in any of the jurisdictions in which we operate.

 We ensure that the tax profile of our activities is aligned with the substance of the operating structures of our business.
 Accordingly, transactions have commercial and economic substance and we do not put in place arrangements that are contrived or artificial.
 Our ‘Transfer Pricing Policy’ requires that intragroup transactions be carried out on an arm’s-length basis.
 As a result, our profits are derived and taxed in the jurisdictions where value is created.